-For all of you rocking your natural hair, it is important to wash your hair.
+For all of you rocking your natural hair, it is still important to wash your hair.
 On natural hair types, due to the curly state of the hair strand, sebum (which is the natural oil that your scalp creates to keep in moisturized) has difficulty working its way down the curl.
 Therefore, many people will recommend that you wash your natural hair once every two weeks, unless you feel your hair is in desperate need of a wash.
-If this is the case, it’s better to wash your hair with a shampoo that provides a gentle cleanse, or better yet, a cleansing conditioner.
+If this is the case, it’s better to wash your hair with a cleansing shampoo that is known to provide a gentle cleanse.

 Chemically Treated Hair

 If your hair is currently chemically treated, then your hair washing regiment will be slightly different.
 Black women often hear that they should wash their hair infrequently to prevent it from drying out.
-If you have naturally dry hair or use a chemical relaxer, which can make hair dry and brittle, you may want to re-hydrate your hair with water every day but only wash it about once a week to once every 10 days.
+If you have naturally dry hair or use a chemical relaxer, which can make hair dry and brittle, you may want to refresh your hair with water or leave in spray a few times a week.
+Then, you want to seal it in with a light oil.
+But you’d probably only wash it about once a week to once every 10 days.
 When you wash your hair, do so with warm water.
 Hot water can ruin your curls and strip your hair of oils that help keep it moisturized and looking amazing.

 Protective Styled Hair